Digital Twins for Next-Generation Electric Vehicles

 Source: Interaction between EVs and the smart grid

-For instance, information about an EV's battery status and charging schedule could be shared with the smart grid.
+For example, the smart grid might be informed about the battery condition and charging schedule of an electric vehicle.
 This enables optimal power distribution based on vehicle usage patterns and grid capacity.

 Such interaction can help balance the load on the grid and reduce energy waste.
 Also, it can promote the efficient use of renewable energy resources.